r-kaba/weCAN-A-Cancer-Survivability-Predictor/README.md

 This project utilizes Machine Learning techniques to attempt to increase the accuracy of estimating cancer prognosis and survivability using demographic features as well as disease status, progression and genetic.
 If successful, it will  aid in the improvement of the quality of life for patients and their loved ones.

+This project will attempt to find a solution to the following:

+"How can we use Machine Leaning to increase the precision of prognostic estimates for cancer patients?"

 ## 📖 Table of Contents

   <ol>